SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

      A 8 bytes string: 0xd9, 0xd5, 0x05, 0xf9, 0x20, 0xa1, 0x63, 0xd7

+     > Different types of files have different magic numbers, for journal files,
+     > their headers would always be something like this.

    * Number of reocrds (in this segment) (4B)

      > This is stored as a signed integer